argo-marketplace/future_of_california/README.md

-# The Future of California
+# The Future of California v 1.0

 ![California Dreaming Map](images/california-dreaming-pano.jpg)

 H/T [IFTF California Dreaming Map](http://www.iftf.org/our-work/global-landscape/human-settlement/california-dreaming-map/)

+*Contributing:* This is a living document!
+Please feel free to submit a PR to improve the principles here.
+If you're not familiar with GitHub please feel free to email argo@argolabs.org with your suggested language.

 ## Open California Mission